 We offer an unequalled range of tours and events focusing on art, architecture, music, archaeology, history, gardens and gastronomy.
-Our mission is to deepen your understanding and enhance your appreciation of the many civilizations around the world.
+Our mission is to deepen your understanding and enhance your appreciation of the achievements of civilizations around the world.

-For over two decades we have been the most influential organisation in the field of intellectual travel.
+For almost thirty years we have been the most influential organisation in the field of cultural travel.
 Pioneering and innovative, we have led the way with ideas and itineraries and by setting the benchmarks for customer service and administration.

-We are delighted to have recently won the British Travel Awards Best Holiday Company for Customer Service award for the third consecutive year, Best Special Interest Hoilday Company award for the second consecutive year, and Best Escorted Tours Holiday Company for the first time.
+We are delighted to have recently won the British Travel Awards' Best Small Special Interest Holiday Company award for the third consecutive year, as well as a silver award for Best Small Escorted Tours Holiday Company.

 Expert speakers are a key ingredient in our tours and events.
 Academics, curators, writers, broadcasters and researchers, they are selected not only for their knowledge but also for their ability to communicate clearly and engagingly to a lay audience.